-Michael Fehner is a member of the Complex Litigation; IP Litigation; Insurance; Class Action Defense and Cyber Liability and Privacy practice groups and serves as a litigation solicitor for the firm.
+Michael Fehner is a member of the Litigation, IP Litigation, Insurance and Class Action Litigation practice groups and serves as a litigation solicitor for the firm.

 Mike has a vast range of experience litigating business, insurance, commercial tort, employment and intellectual property issues in federal and state courts across the nation, concentrating on complex civil litigation and insurance coverage litigation on behalf of policyholders.

 Mike has given presentations and moderated panels on insurance and intellectual property litigation issues for the Orange County Bar Association and other organizations.

 Prior to joining Irell & Manella LLP, Mike worked for firms in Washington, D.C. (where he also taught legal research and writing at the George Washington University Law School) and in Minneapolis.

 Mike enjoys Minnesota, his twins, the Minnesota Twins and stand-up comedy.